sunny7899/sunny7899/README.md

  Produce clean, efficient code based on specifications.
  Testing and deploying programs and systems.

-I've been responsible for setting up a new application from scratch, and architecting app architectures to make them scalable, performant, accessible and easy to use.
+I've been responsible for setting up a new application from scratch, and architect's app structure to make them scalable, performant, accessible and easy to use.
 I've had to improve large legacy single-page applications by adding new features and refactoring while ensuring they continue to work undisturbed in production.

  Integrate software components and third-party programs.